Lake Nicolet

-Note: not to be confused with another "Lake Nicolet", in Michigan (USA), on the St. Marys River (Michigan–Ontario) which links Lake Superior with Lake Huron.

 Lake Nicolet (in French: lac Nicolet) is located 50 km south of Victoriaville, in the municipality of Saints-Martyrs-Canadiens, in Arthabaska Regional County Municipality (MRC), in administrative region of Centre-du-Québec, Canada.

 Lake Nicolet is the source of the Nicolet River which flows 137 km to the southeast shore of lake Saint-Pierre, in Nicolet.
 The latest is crossed through the North-East by the St. Lawrence River.

 This lake is surrounded by Chemin du Lac-Nicolet (north-west side) and Chemin Gosford-Sud (south-east side).

 The lake takes its name from Jean Nicolet (1598 - 1642), a French explorer at the time of New France who is known to have been the first European to explore Lake Michigan.